-Dental X-Rays
+Dental Radiology

 Dentists use x-rays to detect dental problems such as cavities, gum (periodontal) disease, impacted teeth and other dental problems that may not be seen during an oral examination.
 The x-rays show images of the teeth and bones and help detect problems before they become serious or even before symptoms appear to the patient.

-If you are a new patient, the dentist may recommend X-rays to determine the present status of your oral health and have a baseline to help identify changes that may occur later.
+If you are a new patient, your Sunnyvale dentist may recommend X-rays to determine the present status of your oral health and have a baseline to help identify changes that may occur later.
 If a previous dentist has any radiographs of you, your new dentist may ask you for copies of them.
 Ask both dentists to help you with forwarding your X-rays.

 Common Types of X-rays